 The Providence Projects are one of only a few organisations in the UK providing comprehensive gambling rehab programmes.
 Individuals come from all over the UK for treatment at The Providence Projects.
 Our addiction treatments are designed to help you stop gambling and develop the skills to stop gambling long term.

-There are a range of gambling addiction treatment programmes available ranging from 4 – 12 weeks.
+There are a range of gambling addiction treatment programmes available ranging from 4 – 12 weeks, with the cost of our gambling rehab programme starting at £5,995 for 28 days.
 Our addiction specialists would be happy to run through those programmes with you either online or on the telephone.

 Gambling Rehab Assessment